queenaccila/obj-rendering/README.md

-# obj-rendering
+# OBJ Rendering

-Setup to render basic OBJ models as wireframes using simple camera and frustum projections
+Setup to render OBJ models as wireframes using basic camera and frustum projections.

+### Current models that can be rendered:
+Cube
+House
+Stanford Bunny
+Hatsune Miku (from Project Diva Extend)